Rodovali/torpydo/TPDP.md

 Torpydo is a stream based peer-to-peer decentralized onion routing platform written in Python.
-Its goal is to anonymize end-to-end TCP connections, relying on multiple encryptions of the TCP stream segments (like an onion) and on a particular peer-to-peer architecture where nodes don't know anything about the nature of their source and destination and about the data segments they are forwarding.
+Its goal is to anonymize end-to-end TCP connections, relying on multiple encryptions of the TCP stream segments (like an onion) and on a particular peer-to-peer architecture where nodes do not know anything about the nature of their source and destination and about the data segments they are forwarding.

-Anonymity is further guaranteed thanks to the stream ciphers used.
-Disabling nodes to know their role in the chain (no un-padding).
+Anonymity is further guaranteed thanks to the stream ciphers used, rendering nodes unable to know their role in the chain (no un-padding).

 TorPyDo Protocol or TPDP is the protocol on which Torpydo is built.

-In this specification we will use the following denominations:
+In this specification we will use the following designations:
 - **Node** - A server hosting a TPDP service.
 - **Client** - A client sending data through a TPDP interface.
 - **Final Destination** - The destination the client wants to reach anonymously